kpetremann/mqtt-exporter/README.md

 This docker-compose aims to share a typical monitoring stack.

-If you need persistent metrics, I would advise using Thanos or Cortex.
-Of course there are other suitable persistent storage solution for Prometheus.
+If you need persistent metrics, I would advise using VictoriaMetrics.
+Of course there are other suitable persistent storage solutions for Prometheus.

 [docker-compose.yaml](https://github.com/kpetremann/mqtt-exporter/blob/master/doc/example/docker-compose.yml)